 No One Size Fits All

 A wide variety of dog training equipment is available to help teach pets the behaviors we want from them.
 There is no one size fits all solution.
 Each pet is an individual with a unique personality type and drive.
 Whether we choose a clicker, a head collar or an electronic product, tools help us communicate with our pets and can speed up the training process.
 The key is selecting tools that suit a pet’s personality, then using the equipment correctly.
-If you are unsure how to choose dog training equipment, consult a veterinarian or dog training professional.
+If you are unsure how to choose dog training equipment, contact a pet training professional.

 Types of electronic training products